 8 See Florida Tax Watch, Who Knows What?
 An Independent Analysis of the Potential Effects of Consumer Data Privacy Legislation in Florida, 2 (Oct.
-2021), located at

-$[\]underline{https://floridataxwatch.org/DesktopModules/EasyDNNNews/DocumentDownload.ashx?portalid=210\&moduleid=34407\&articleid=19090\&documentid=986.}$ consumers.
-Even states such as California have recognized that data brokers do not have a direct touchpoint with consumers to provide requisite notices and opt-out opportunities, and has adopted other reasonable mechanisms for data brokers to meet notice and choice requirements.11
+2021), located at https://floridataxwatch.org/DesktopModules/EasyDNNNews/DocumentDownload.ashx?portalid=210&moduleid=34407&a out of that sale.
+10 In general, third parties do not have a direct relationship with consumers, and therefore have no way to effectively provide this type of notice and opt-out opportunity.
+Therefore, this requirement could shut off the ability of third parties to participate in the data marketing ecosystem, undermining competition in the marketplace and lowering the availability of goods and services to consumers.
+Even states such as California have shifted away from this limited approach by recognizing other reasonable mechanisms for data brokers to meet notice and choice requirements.
+11